Tips to Improve SQL Server Performance for Slow Running

 - Try to keep transaction small as sometimes the processing result in deadlocks.

 - Use TRY CATCH to avoid deadlocks.

 There are number of users/ DBAs who are annoyed by slow performance of SQL Server.
-The blog discusses the possible reasons Why SQL Server running slow?
+The blog discusses the possible reasons why such issues occur?
 It also covers some quick tips to improve SQL server performance.